jameslovallo/ardi/README.md

 ### updated()

 This method runs each time the component renders an update.
-This was added to support event listeners when using Handlebars, but you can use this method for any purpose.
+This was added to support event listeners when writing templates with Handlebars or untagged template literals, but you can use this method for any purpose.

 ### propChange()

-Props are reactive, meaning the template is automatically updated when a prop's value changes, but you may encounter scenarios where you need to handle a property's value manually, i.e. to fetch data or apply an effect.
-You can use this callback to observe and react to prop updates.
+Although props are reactive, meaning the template is automatically updated when a prop's value changes, you may encounter scenarios where you need to handle a property's value manually, i.e. to fetch data or apply an effect.
+You can use this callback to observe and respond to prop updates.

 Here is an example from the forecast demo.